Skip to content

 When loyalty program rewards do not align with customers' interests or preferences, they may perceive the program as irrelevant, reducing its overall appeal.
 Customers aren't likely to feel motivated to participate in a loyalty program at all when they don't want any of the rewards.

-There are instances when members will hoard their loyalty program points in hopes that better and more valuable rewards will become available in the future.
+There are instances when members hoard their loyalty program points in hopes that better, more valuable rewards will become available in the future.
 But even that scenario has the risk of losing members when they no longer have the drive or motivation to continue playing the waiting game.

 The ultimate consequence of lackluster loyalty program rewards is a diminished sense of loyalty, as customers are less likely to build a strong emotional connection with a brand that does not appear to recognize or value their patronage.